What are the Different Types of Drama – And Their Value

 Takeaway

-Drama is a diverse and complex genre that encompasses several different types of drama, each with its unique characteristics.
+Drama is a diverse and complex genre that encompasses different types, each with its unique characteristics.
 Whether it is comedy, tragedy, or melodrama, drama has the power to entertain, enlighten, and inspire audiences.

 Drama Modes